Upgrading Redis for PCF

 Before upgrading Redis for PCF, for compatibility information, see the Product Version Matrix.

-This product enables a reliable upgrade experience between versions of the product that is deployed through Ops Manager.
+This product enables a reliable upgrade experience between versions of the product deployed through Ops Manager.

-For information on the upgrade paths for each released version, see Compatible Upgrade Paths above.
+For information about the upgrade paths for each released version, see Compatible Upgrade Paths above.

 Download the latest version of the product from Pivotal Network.